Aragon-Robotics-Team/raspberrypi-vision-helper/INSTALL/INSTALL.md

 #### The following steps are only necessary if your project is a git repo, or if you are using VSCode.

  5. If using git, append contents of [.gitignore](.gitignore) to your root folder .gitignore.
 Create it if it does not exist.
 If not using folder `vision/`, replace all occurrences of "vision" with your folder name.

- 6. If using VSCode, append contents of [settings.json](settings.json) to `.vscode/settings.json` in your root folder, inside the curly braces.
-Create it if it does not exist.